girls-whocode/ezsh/README.md

 * log viewer - Colorize many common elements in a log file
 * empty - Zeros out a file without changing permissions or creates a new file if it doesn't exist
 * extract - Extracts several different types of archives

+## Adding to EZSH

+When I built this, I wanted to have the ability to have ready made functions that can be used throughout the code.
+Such as spinners, 256 colors by name, such as Aqua, CadetBlue, Red, Yellow, etc, timers, and an easy way to log each step of the scripts.
+That is what Plugins are used for.
+To build a new module, I want to know when the function loads, and exits, as well as how long it took to run.
+So 'ezsh_log_entry' at the beginning of the function and 'ezsh_log_exit' at the end.
+Between them I start a timer with 'ezsh_timer start' and once the function has completed, I use 'ezsh_timer end' and 'ezsh_timer complete' then it is as simple as entering the information into the log file with 'ezsh_log_info "Your script completed in ${ezsh_timer_complete} seconds."'

+There are many other plugins that will be added throughout the building of this system.
+String manipulation is my current plugin development.

+* ezsh_trim_string
+  * Usage: echo $(ezsh_trim_string "   example   string    ") # Output -> example string
+* ezsh_regex
+  * Usage: echo $(ezsh_regex "123-456-7890" "[0-9]{4}") # Output -> 7890
+* ezsh_lower
+  * Usage: echo $(ezsh_lower "THiS iS a POorly written striNG") # Output -> this is a poorly written string
+* ezsh_upper
+  * Usage: echo $(ezsh_lower "THiS iS a POorly written striNG") # Output -> THIS IS A POORLY WRITTEN STRING